-The Corgi is an incredibly popular breed throughout the world, with many being drawn to its immeasurably cute appearance.
+Both the Pembroke Welsh and Cardigan Corgi are popular pups.
+People are drawn to their immeasurably cute appearance.
 With the fox-like head and short stumpy legs, it can be hard to tear your eyes away!
-What is the Corgi temperament like?
-Are they a challenge for their owners?
+But they are way more than just a cute companion.

-As mentioned earlier, Corgis are intelligent dogs, and can easily pick up new commands.
+Corgis are intelligent dogs, and can easily pick up new commands.
 However, that is if they pay any attention to you in the first place!
+To describe the typical Pembroke Welsh Corgi temperament as tenacious would be fair.
+Fortunately food is a very effective way to get them to focus on you.

 Are Corgis Friendly?

-Corgis also have a reputation as heavy barkers when they are alerted, to the point where it can prove to be an annoyance.
+Corgi barking is not for the faint of heart.
+They have a well earned reputation as heavy barkers when they are alerted, to the point where it can prove to be an annoyance.
 However, provided that your Corgi has been trained well they can be taught to stop barking once they have gotten your attention.

 Are Corgis Aggressive?